atreyasha/clingo-solvers/README.md

 Source code for `clingo` solvers are available in the `src` directory.
 The `init` directory contains test instances of the respective games.

-To test the default 9x9 sudoku solver, execute the following:
+As an example, one can test the default 9x9 sudoku solver by executing:

 ```shell
 $ clingo ./init/init_sudoku.lp ./src/sudoku.lp 0